jurek23/polish-wordle/README.md

 # polish-wordle
-Polish version of wordle game where you don't need to wait a day for next word to guess
+Polish version of wordle game where you don't need to wait a day for next word to guess.
+Deployed on http://polish-wordle.herokuapp.com/

 # Getting Started